Gavant/gavant-ember-table/README.md

 @**attribute** { **type**: **defaultValue** } - **description**

 ```
+@tableMeta {hash: {} } - A table meta object that is passed to every table component, allowing access from anywhere.

 @bufferSize {number: 0} - Used by the table's <VerticalCollection> to render rows before and after the visible collection.
 @containerSelector {string: 'body} - The selector used by <VerticalCollection> to calculate occulsion rendering.
 Set this to `null` for fixed height/scrollable tables.
 @constrainColumnsToFit {boolean: true} - Forces the columns to fit within the table container on any column visibility update.